gospotcheck/ps-code-challenge/readme.md

     *Please share any tests you wrote for #7*

     For the first task I built a poro, CSVExporter which takes in a group of cafes and its output formats their attributes as CSV.
 The task then writes the csv to a file in the assets folder.
 What was nice about doing it this way was that I could test the output of CSVExporter before it was written to a file.
+I also used Environmental variables with the exporter task so that allows the task to be flexible and could be written wherever the file path passed in is.
+One thing to note is that I gitignored those env variables which are `IMPORT_PATH` and `EXPORT_PATH`.
+In my env file they are defined as "./lib/assets/Street Cafes 2020-21.csv" and "./lib/assets/Small Street Cafes" respectively.
+The export path is then concatenated with the date and file extension.

     The tests for the exporter are here: https://github.com/zachholcomb/ps-code-challenge/blob/master/spec/poros/cafe_exporter_spec.rb

+    The tests for the export rake task are here: https://github.com/zachholcomb/ps-code-challenge/blob/master/spec/tasks/cafe_exporter_task_spec.rb

     And the output of the rake task is here: https://github.com/zachholcomb/ps-code-challenge/blob/master/lib/assets/Small%20Street%20Cafes%202020-11-11